-Speciality glass and ceramics maker Corning is developing a new high-volume glass manufacturing facility in Durham County, North Carolina, US.
+Speciality glass and ceramics maker Corning has completed a new high-volume glass manufacturing facility in Durham County, North Carolina, US.

 Corning Valor glass manufacturing facility background

-The three companies intend to drive modernisation and innovation in pharmaceutical glass packaging technology and generate 4,000 new jobs as part of the development.
+As part of the development, the three companies intend to drive modernisation and innovation in pharmaceutical glass packaging technology as well as generate 4,000 new jobs.

 Phase one of the initiative includes an investment of $500m in Corning’s facilities in order to expand the production of Valor glass and create 1,000 new employment opportunities.

-Corning previously announced the expansion its Corning Innovation Support Center (CISC) in Big Flats, New York, and its Research and Development Facility in Erwin, New York, in support of the project.
+Corning previously announced the expansion of its Corning Innovation Support Center (CISC) in Big Flats, New York, and its Research and Development Facility in Erwin, New York, in support of the initiative.

-It is also expected to expand its existing production plant in Vineland, New Jersey, as well as another facility in the south-eastern part of the US.
+It is also expected to expand its existing production plant in Vineland, New Jersey, as well as another facility in the south-east of the US.

-The initiative is slated to enable the domestic production of glass in the US, as 98% of all glass used in the country is currently carried out overseas.
+The initiative is expected to increase domestic production of glass in the US, as 98% of all glass used in the country is currently produced overseas.